ShamyakGoel/TextUtils/README.md

-# Welcome to the TextUtils wiki!
+# Welcome to the TextUtils!
 ### Textutils is my attempt to reduce time in formatting sentences and paragraphs.
 Textutils have following features :-
 * Converting text to uppercase